 Furthermore, resistant starches found in oats, legumes, and cold pasta and rice exhibit similar health-promoting properties to fiber.
 These starches resist digestion in the small intestine, thereby avoiding spikes in blood sugar levels.
 Instead, they reach the colon, where they nourish beneficial gut bacteria, supporting digestive health, immune function, and overall well-being, as emphasized by Nate Wood, MD, a chef and instructor of medicine at Yale School of Medicine.

-What's the ideal carbohydrate intake for you?
+What's the ideal carbs intake for you?

 The Dietary Guidelines for Americans, established by the Department of Agriculture, advocate for 45 to 65 percent of daily caloric intake to come from carbohydrates.
 For someone consuming 2,000 calories per day, this translates to 225 to 325 grams of carbs.
 It's advisable to primarily source these carbohydrates from whole foods, as recommended by Nate Wood.
 Additionally, it's important to limit the consumption of added sugars.
 The American Heart Association suggests a daily intake of no more than 25 grams for women and 36 grams for men.